 St. Charles Ghost Tours

 Experience unexplained lights, sights and sounds during a haunted walking tour of historic Main Street in St. Charles.
 Delve into the city’s history, ghosts and local legends.
 You just might catch a glimpse of a roaming spirit – the victim of a tragic death, see the spirits of two ghostly dogs, and feel the presence of a soul from the “lost graveyard.”

 Springfield’s spookiest stories come to life during Haunted History Walking Tours.
-Hosted by the History Museum on the Square in the early fall, the tours focus on local history with a haunted twist.
-On certain Saturdays, the museum partners with the Gillioz Theatre to extend the tour inside the historic theater to share its ghostly encounters.
+Hosted by the History Museum on the Square in September and October, the tours focus on local history with a haunted twist.